About the GA

 The Geographical Association (GA) is a subject association with the core charitable object of furthering geographical knowledge and understanding through education.
 It is a lively community of practice with over a century of innovation behind it and an unrivalled understanding of geography teaching.
 The GA was formed by five geographers in 1893 to share ideas and learn from each other.
 Today, the GA's purpose is the same and it remains an independent association.

-The Geographical Association has the following strategic aims:
+As outlined in the associations Strategic Plan (2014-19) the Geographical Association has the following three strategic aims:

 The GA is a registered charity (number 1135148) and its core activities are financed principally by membership subscriptions, but also by the sale of resources, conference and CPD event delegate fees, and externally funded curriculum development project work.